 1. Preheat the oven to 350F (175C).

-2. The topping: Spread the butter for the topping on the bottom of a 9½” (24cm) deep cake pan.
-Sprinkle the brown sugar over the butter, avoiding about ¼” (½ cm) from the sides (this will help in releasing the cake from the pan later on).
+2. The fruit layer: spread the butter over the bottom of a 9½” (24cm) deep cake pan.
+Sprinkle the brown sugar on top, avoiding about ¼” (½ cm) from the sides (this will help in releasing the cake from the pan later on).
 Sprinkle the spices on top.
 Cut the rhubarb into 1” (2 cm) pieces.
-Arrange in circles on top on the sugar.
+Arrange in circles on top of the sugar.
+Keep in the fridge until the batter is ready.

-3. The batter: place the butter and white sugar in a mixer bowl.
+3. The batter: place the butter and white sugar in a mixer bowl, fitted with the mixing hook.
 Mix until combined.
 Add the eggs and mix again.

-Add the milk and mix lightly (the mixture will first look “broken”- don’t be alarmed, it’s fine).
+Add the milk and mix lightly (the mixture will seem “broken”- don’t be alarmed, it’s fine).
 Add the vanilla, flour, baking powder and salt.
 Mix to a smooth batter, scraping the sides of the bowl once.

-5. Bake for 35 minutes, until the cake is golden and if you insert a toothpick at the center, it comes out clean.
-Take the pan out of the oven and let the cake stand for 1 minute in the pan.
+5. Bake for 35 minutes, or until the cake is golden and a toothpick inserted in the center comes out clean.
+Take the pan out of the oven and let it stand for 1-2 minutes in the pan.

 7. If there is still caramelized sugar at the bottom of the pan, scrape it gently and add to the top of the cake.
-Let cool to room temperature before slicing.
+Let cool to room temperature before cutting.